 Snorkeling can be one of the most fun and relaxing water sports available.
 It is a visual opportunity for discovery in one of nature’s most beautiful spaces to explore.
 However, before diving in, it is essential to know how to enjoy this endeavor safely.

-What are some dangers of snorkeling?
 Some of the risks that come with snorkeling include:

 - Sun damage and overheating